 Self-reported preference: We start by providing descriptive evidence on gender differences in students' preferred instruction mode.
 In our endline survey, conducted at the end of the first semester, we asked students: "What kind of lectures would you personally prefer for the future?

-(Provided that the general Covid-19 situation allows this.)" and provided three answering options: (a) online lectures; (b) mixed/partial attendance; and (c) in-person lectures.
-As Figure 5 shows, 13% of women and 21% of men report online as their preferred teaching mode.
-Women are thus 36% less likely than men to choose online lectures (instead of mixed or in-person lectures) as their preferred teaching mode.
+(Provided that the general Covid-19 situation allows this.)" and provided three answer options: (a) online lectures; (b) mixed/partial attendance; and (c) in-person lectures.
+As Figure 5 shows, 13% of women and 21% of men report their preferred teaching mode as being online.
+Women are thus 8 percentage points (or 36%) less likely than men to choose online lectures (instead of mixed or in-person lectures) as their preferred teaching mode.
 This gender gap is statistically significant at the 1% level.